Openhab-Nodes/website/content/en/userguide/schedules.md

         command: "&perm_switch.value"
      -  _id: lights_action
         title: Switch on/off light
-        type: channelcommand
+        type: propertycommand
         target: my_light.brightness
         command: "&perm_switch.value"
 {{< /code-toggle >}}

-**Please note**: You would usually use a [Link Channel](/userguide/linkchannels) to connect a switch to a light bulb and the rule would only be responsible to turn off the motion sensor automatic.
-The ideomatic way is to link channels whenever possible and use rules to add automation.
+**Please note**: You would usually use a [Thing Connection](/userguide/thing_connections) to connect a switch to a light bulb and the rule would only be responsible to turn off the motion sensor automatic.
+The ideomatic way is to link properties whenever possible and use rules to add automation.

 {{< callout type="warning" >}}
 #### New to the Syntax?